 Strategic Considerations for Cook County Car Accident Lawsuits

 The mandatory arbitration track affects strategy from the moment a lawsuit is filed.
 Attorneys in Cook County factor the arbitration threshold into how they value and present a case.
-Cases with damages that could reasonably be argued either above or below $50,000 require careful pleading decisions.
+Cases that could reasonably be pleaded either above or below the $30,000 line require a deliberate decision at filing.
 The speed of arbitration can benefit plaintiffs who need compensation sooner; the right to reject and proceed to trial preserves leverage for cases where the evidence strongly supports a larger award.

 If you are considering filing a car accident lawsuit in Cook County, understanding the mandatory arbitration rules under Illinois Supreme Court Rules 86-95 and Cook County Circuit Court Rule 18.3 is an important part of planning your case.
 Phillips Law Offices represents car accident clients through every stage of Cook County litigation, including mandatory arbitration hearings and trial after rejection of an award.